opennextjs/opennextjs-cloudflare/packages/cloudflare/README.md

 Deploy Next.js apps to Cloudflare!

-[OpenNext for Cloudflare](https://opennext.js.org/cloudflare) is Cloudflare specific adapter that enables deployment of Next.js applications to Cloudflare.
+[OpenNext for Cloudflare](https://opennext.js.org/cloudflare) is a Cloudflare specific adapter that enables deployment of Next.js applications to Cloudflare.

 ## Get started